tc39/proposal-record-tuple/README.md

   foo: 1,
   bar: 2,
 };
 const tuple: readonly [number, string] = #[1, "foo"];
 ```

 # Glossary

 #### Record

-A new, deeply immutable, compound primitive type data structure, proposed in this document, that is analogous to Objects. `#{ a: 1, b: 2 }`
+A new, deeply immutable, compound primitive type data structure, proposed in this document, that is analogous to Object. `#{ a: 1, b: 2 }`

 #### Tuple

-A new, deeply immutable, compound primitive type data structure, proposed in this document, that is analogous to Arrays. `#[1, 2, 3, 4]`
+A new, deeply immutable, compound primitive type data structure, proposed in this document, that is analogous to Array. `#[1, 2, 3, 4]`

 #### Compound primitive types